swfrench/convergent-matrix/README.md

 a progress thread, you must initialize MPI with thread support at the level of `MPI_THREAD_FUNNELED` or higher.

+## Key macros

+Enabling production features:
+* `-DENABLE_MPIIO_SUPPORT`: enable MPI-IO based `load()` and `save()` methods for reading / writing matrix data
+* `ENABLE_PROGRESS_THREAD`: enable progress thread support (note: the progress thread must still be turned on / off at run time; see the `progress_thread_start` and `progress_thread_stop` methods)
+* `ENABLE_FLUSH_ALLOC_RETRY`: enable bounded exponential backoff for remote allocations in `bin::flush` (minimum retry interval, maximum retry interval, prolongation factor, and maximum retry count are configurable as well; see `include/bin.hpp`)

+Enabling testing features:
+* `ENABLE_CONSISTENCY_CHECK`: replicate the full matrix on each participating UPC++ process, applying updates to both the local replica and the distributed matrix; global reduction across replicas in `ConvergentMatrix::commit` is then used as a "ground truth" to assess correctness of distributed matrix elements.
+Only works for matrices that fit in memory.

 ## References

 [1] Y. Zheng, et al., "UPC++: A PGAS Extension for C++," accepted to IPDPS 2014.